wookiehangover/test_track/README.md

 This gem provides sane defaults for using Javascript test frameworks in the Rails 3.1 Asset Pipeline.
-It allows you to write and run [Qunit][qunit] or [Jasmine][jasmine] tests while leveraging the new compiling power of the Tilt and Sprockets 2.
+It allows you to write and run [Qunit][qunit] or [Jasmine][jasmine] tests while leveraging the new compiling power of Tilt and Sprockets 2.

 ## How it works